CyclotronResearchCentre/hMRItbx_SampleDS_BIDS/README.md

   - information on the DICOM-to-NIfTI conversion step with SPM12 `spm_dicom_convert.m` function
   - a copy of the whole DICOM header, i.e. with all the meta data, included system/sequence specific ones

+The organisation of the data in 12 folders is overall complex to handle, and there is little information in the folder-/filenames to know what they contain...

 ## Objective

 The goal is thus to make this "raw" set of data BIDS compliant, according to the [BEP001 proposal](https://github.com/bids-standard/bep001) that is currently being developed.
 This involves: